-8.2 Exposure controls:
+8.2 Engineering Controls:

 Handle product in closed system or area provided with appropriate exhaust ventilation.

 Handle in accordance with good industrial hygiene and safety practice.
 Ensure regular cleaning of equipment, work area and clothing.
 Curing ovens must be properly ventilated to prevent emissions of HDI monomer into the workplace.
-Monitor the workplace air for the presence of HDI vapor, fume and spray.
+Monitor the workplace air for the presence of HDI and n-butyl acetate vapor, fume and spray.